 Select the gear icon for your site to open the Site Settings.

-Check the box to allow the data to be recorded.
+Uncheck the Suppress keystroke data on allowed input fields box to allow the data to be recorded.

-Hotjar will have restrictions in place which will prevent you from whitelisting fields with potentially sensitive personal information.
-These fields will always be suppressed by the Hotjar script, even if they are whitelisted.
-In the cases mentioned below, keystroke data will never be recorded or sent to our servers and is always suppressed.
+Restrictions are in place which will prevent you from allowing fields with potentially sensitive personal information.
+These fields will always be suppressed by the Hotjar script, even if they are allowed.

-- Credit Card numbers: If a user enters 10 or more digits in sequence, Hotjar assumes that this is a Credit Card number so the data is suppressed.
+- Longer numbers, such as credit card and phone numbers: If a user enters 9 or more digits in sequence, Hotjar assumes that this is a Credit Card or Phone number so the data is suppressed.
 Although credit card numbers can be detected through an algorithm, we purposely chose to use a more basic method since an algorithm could fail to suppress a credit card number with an accidental typo.

 - Email Addresses: If a user enters what appears to be an email address, the data is suppressed.